apache/cloudstack-documentation/source/quickinstallationguide/qig.rst

 Prerequisites
 ~~~~~~~~~~~~~

-We explicitly are using the management server as a compute node as well, which
+We are using the management server as a compute node as well, which
 means that we have already performed many of the prerequisite steps when
 setting up the management server, but we will list them here for clarity.
 Those steps are: